ilsubyeega/sugoidesu/README.md

 # sugoidesu
 The WIP Project.
 Frontend, API, Admin Panel that compatible with ruri.
+This Project was for Keesu, But You can modify the files, But be careful about LICENSES!

 # This Project uses another repo.
 [ilsubyeega/stisla (stisla/stisla)](https://github.com/ilsubyeega/stisla) MIT